MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/view_venue_usage_history.md

 ### 01 - Basic course of events -

 #### Course of Events
+- The administrator navigates to the 'View All Venues' page, which displaying all existing venues in the system.
-- The administrator selects 'View Venue Usage History' from the venue management menu.
+- In the venue list, the administrator clicks the 'View History' link next to the specific venue.
-- The system retrieves and displays a list of events that have been hosted at each venue.
+- The system retrieves and displays a list of events that have been hosted at that venue.

 #### Related UI Prototypes
 - Venue usage history view